SkySaac/OpenAPIMasterDetailVisualizer/README.md

 Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/flow/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

-## Deploying to Production

-To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
-This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
-The file can be found in the `target` folder after the build completes.

-Once the JAR file is built, you can run it using
-`java -jar target/mybachelor-1.0-SNAPSHOT.jar`

 ## Project structure

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the